Billplz/api_slate/source/index.html.md

 On failure, the job is scheduled again in 15 minutes * N + (random 0-300 seconds), where N is the number of attempts with maximum of 4.
 The 5th (last) attempt will be 24 hours + random (0-300 seconds) after 4th attempt.

-Assuming the first callback is initiated at 1300.
-The second attempt will be at 1315.
-The third attempt will be at 1330.
-The fourth attempt will be at 1345.
-The fifth attempt will be at 1345 next day.
+Assuming the first callback is initiated at 13:00:00.
+The second attempt will be at 13:15:00 + N seconds.
+The third attempt will be at 13:30:02 + N seconds.
+The fourth attempt will be at 13:45:05 + N seconds.
+The fifth attempt will be at 13:45:07+ N seconds next day.

 Billplz will attempt for maximum of 5 times and the callback will be removed from the system queue permanently after that.